 Switching to cable tv alternatives makes a lot of sense if you are looking to save money.
 However, you may just want to put the TV on instead of looking for something to stream.
 Food Network is great for those that want something on in the background when preparing lunches or cooking dinner.

-To watch Food Network on your TV without cable, all you need is a streaming device like a Roku, Amazon Fire TV, or Smart TV, and A live TV streaming service that carries Food Network.
+To watch Food Network Live on your TV without cable, all you need is a streaming device like a Roku, Amazon Fire TV, or Smart TV, and A live TV streaming service that carries Food Network.

 Before we go into detail on watching Food Network online, I wanted to cover our favorite streaming services that carry Food Network briefly.